Jérémy Cordoval

 Jérémy Cordoval (born 12 January 1990) is a professional footballer who plays as a right-back for Championnat National 2 club Hyères.
-Born in metropolitan France, he plays for the Guadeloupe national team.
+Born in metropolitan France, he played two matches for the Guadeloupe national team in 2019.

 Club career

 In June 2016, it was announced Cordoval would be rejoining Troyes for a second stint, signing a three-year contract.

-On 4 August 2021, he moved to Hyères in the fourth-tier Championnat National 2.
+On 4 August 2021, Cordoval moved to Hyères in the fourth-tier Championnat National 2.

 International career

-He made his debut for the Guadeloupe national football team on 23 March 2019 in a CONCACAF Nations League qualifier against Martinique, as a starter.
+Cordoval made his debut for the Guadeloupe national team on 23 March 2019 in a CONCACAF Nations League qualifier against Martinique, as a starter.